 Lunch at Papa’s Living

-One of the few spots you can dine next to the river.
+One of the few spots you can dine next to the river is Papa’s Living.
 Their iced tea is so so good!
-We went back after more some exploring for another one.
+We went back after some more exploring for another one, we were obsessed!

 Order: Papa’s ribs and the goat’s cheese salad.